notkearash/pastein/README.md

 ## Installation
 First make sure you have python installed on your system.

+Then install the required packages
 ```
 pip install requests
 ```

-That's it!
+Then get your api key from [here](https://pastebin.com/doc_api#1) That's it!

 ## Help message